 How to implement your scaleup strategy

-Once you have chosen a strategy based on above factors, below are some key steps to consider on your path to implementation.
+Once you have chosen a strategy based on above factors, below are some key steps to consider on your path from Startup to Scaleup.

 - Research the environment and current situation – Assessment of external environment is critical to know your market, know the bigger picture and the challenges you might face.